mcbodge/eidolon/README.md

 * <a href="https://github.com/mcbodge/eidolon/releases/download/prototype/Windows-stable.zip">Windows</a>
 * <a href="https://github.com/mcbodge/eidolon/releases/download/prototype/OSX-stable.zip">OSX</a>

-Once downloaded, extract all the contents whre you want and double click Eidolon.exe (Win) or Eidolon.app (OSX)
+Once downloaded, extract all the contents where you want and double click Eidolon.exe (Win) or Eidolon.app (OSX)

 # For Developers